jbuckman/jbuckman.github.io/_posts/2022-04-19-bad-ml-abstractions-i-generative-vs-discriminative-models.md

 ---

 **One valid use case: GANs.** A GAN is composed of 2 neural networks, the first mapping from noise to images, and the second mapping from images to Bernoulli distributions.
 There is nothing *fundamentally* different about these two networks, but in the context of GAN training, each serves a different role.
 If you want to give a name to each of the networks for ease of reference, calling them "generator" and "discriminator" seems perfectly fine.

+---

+Thanks for reading.
+Follow me on [Substack](https://jacobbuckman.substack.com/) for more writing, or hit us up on Twitter [@jacobmbuckman](https://twitter.com/jacobmbuckman) & [@carlesgelada](https://twitter.com/carlesgelada) with any feedback or questions!